 Taxpayers must make certain adjustments to federal taxable income in arriving at North Carolina taxable income.
 Specifically, a shareholder's income (loss) is subject only to the adjustments under individual law regardless of the shareholder's residency status or whether the income is attributable to North Carolina.
-Form NC-PE lists all of the adjustment additions required and adjustment deductions permitted by statute for an individual but a number of these adjustments may not apply to an S corporation.
-Note: Only the adjustments allowed by North Carolina law can be claimed on the S Corporation return.
-(For additional details about the State adjustments, see G.S.
-105-153.5(b), (c), (c1), (c2), and Form D-401, Individual Income Tax Instructions available from the Department's website).
+Important: Form NC-PE lists ALL North Carolina adjustments permitted to an individual who is required to file a North Carolina individual income tax return.
+Only adjustments allowed by North Carolina law can be claimed by the S corporation.
+Some of the adjustments listed on Form NC-PE do not apply to an S corporation.
+To determine if a North Carolina adjustment applies to an S corporation, review applicable federal and North Carolina tax law.
+Example: Line 38, "Taxed Pass-Through Entity Income," does not apply to an S corporation.
+(See G.S.105-153.5(c3))